ongkasit/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .forEach changes indicies in the existing array, while .map creates a completely new array.

 2. What is the difference between a function and a method?

+- Method is a function that is usually used on an object to execute a certain task.
+Function is like a recipe, a set of codes that does some task.

 3. What is closure?

+- Closure is the order of execution of code given the context of scope.
+Closures allow us to access variables of other functions.

 4. Describe the four rules of the 'this' keyword.

+- Global binding
+- Implicit binding
+- Explicit binding
+- New binding

 5. Why do we need super() in an extended class?

+- Super mimics object.create which binds classes together so that inheritance would work.

 ## Project Set up